jerryankur/TreapsArrays/README.md

 # TreapsArrays
-implementation of a dynamic array using treap where insertion/delation of a subarray can be performed in logarithmic time
+implementation of a dynamic array using treap(combination of binary tree and binary heaps) where insertion/delation of a subarray can be performed in logarithmic time